kalaspuff/stockholm/README.md

 *Library for formatting and performing arithmetic and comparison operations on monetary amounts.
 Also with support for currency handling, exchange and network transport structure generation as well as parsing.*

 An up to date human friendly and flexible approach for development with any kind of monetary amounts.
+No more working with floats or having to deal with having to think about values in subunits.

 At its bone a `Money` class for Python 3.x.
 This is a library to be used by backend and frontend API coders of fintech companies, web merchants and subscription services.
+It's great for calculations of amounts while keeping a great level of precision or producing output for transport layers.
 A simple, yet powerful way of coding with money.

 ---